 Shiatsu Class Students

-Neuromuscular Therapy is a method of pain relief and postural correction which utilizes basic orthopedic principles as well as neural reflex pathways from trigger points, joints, and nerves to reduce muscle tension, relieve pain, and to balance the musculoskeletal system and the nervous system.
+Orthopedic Neuromuscular Therapy is a method of pain relief and postural correction which utilizes basic orthopedic principles as well as neural reflex pathways from trigger points, joints, and nerves to reduce muscle tension, relieve pain, and to balance the musculoskeletal system and the nervous system.
 Soft tissue manipulation is done and pressure is applied to specific points to alleviate myofascial dysfunctions, fibrotic adhesions, and trigger points.
-A brief anatomical review will be given at the beginning of each level.
+An anatomical review will be given at the beginning of each level.
 In each level, focus will be on learning the trigger point pain patterns, their causes, and the neuromuscular therapy techniques.
 Students will learn treatments for common problems such as back pain, buttock's pain, sciatica, pelvic/sacroiliac joint imbalances, "short leg" syndromes, whiplash, TMJ, herniated discs, disc bulges, and pinched nerves.
 Additionally, students will learn treatments for common problems of the shoulders, arms, knees, ankles, and feet.
 Each level is two days.
 A certificate of completion will be given on completion of the four levels.
 Wonderful DVDs demonstrating all techniques learned in detail are available for purchase for each level.

 Course Objectives: Students will have a thorough knowledge of the Trigger Point Patterns of the muscles being reviewed.
 Students will be able to successfully perform ONMT techniques that can help the above problems.

-Orthopedic Neuromuscular Therapy: Level I is instructed by Michelle Radcliffe.
+Orthopedic Neuromuscular Therapy is instructed by Michelle Radcliffe

 Prerequisite: Completion of Deep Muscle Massage.

-Prerequisite: Deep Muscle Massage or any basic bodywork training and first ten weeks of Anatomy and Physiology: Level I or equivalent.
+Prerequisite: Deep Muscle Massage or any basic bodywork training and first 10 weeks of Anatomy and Physiology: Level I or equivalent.

-The student will learn two styles of giving a full body Sports Massage.
+The student will learn two styles of giving Sports Massage.
 One has its roots in Rich Phaigh’s technique and the other is the Eastern European technique.
 The main focus will be on maintaining athletes in between workouts and competitions, encouraging athletes toward peak performance and total wellness.
 These techniques may be used with all clients, not just athletes.
 Numerous adjunct and pertinent topics for working with athletes will be covered.
 A certificate of completion is received on completion of both levels.

-Course Objectives: Students will be able to test and assess muscle/skeletal imbalances in order to prevent occurrence and reoccurrence of injuries.
-Students will be able to perform sports maintenance massage that focuses on chronic soft tissue trigger points, adhesions, spasms, and trouble spots.
+Course Objectives: Students will be able to assess and address muscle/skeletal imbalances in order to prevent occurrence and reoccurrence of injuries.
+Students will be able to identify sports specific soreness patterns for running, cycling, swimming, and racket sports.

 Prerequisite: Sports Massage: American/European

-The student will learn two styles of giving a full body Sports Massage, one derived from Benny Vaughn’s technique and the other is Russian Sports Massage.
+The student will learn two styles of giving Sports Massage, one derived from Benny Vaughn’s technique and the other from Russian Sports Massage.
 The main focus will be on performing Outcome-Based Massages using client assessment, compressive strokes, cross fiber, mobilization exercises, strain/counterstrain, and myofascial techniques.
 Pre and post-event massage will be covered.
-Numerous adjunct and pertinent topics for working with athletes will be covered including the three phases of soft tissue repair.
-Safe usage of hydrotherapy (hot and cold packs) and hydrotherapy principles are taught and evaluated in a class lab.
-Also covered is gait pattern correction.
+Numerous adjunct and pertinent topics for working with athletes will be covered including the three phases of soft tissue repair and safe usage of hydrotherapy (hot and cold packs).
 On completion the student will be able to perform safe and effective massages to treat hypertonicity of muscles associated with sports injuries and athletic performance.
 These techniques may be used with all clients, not just athletes.
 A certificate of completion is received.

-Course Objectives: Students will be able to perform a pre and post competition and inter-event massage.
-Students will be able to identify sports specific soreness patterns for running, cycling, swimming, and racket sports.
+Course Objectives: Students will be able to perform safe and effective massage therapies for athletes who become injured, provide effective therapy for pre-event, inter-event, and post-event massage, and add to their knowledge of maintenance massage.
 By working with the physiological systems of the body, the therapist will learn to work smarter not harder.